Gryphon Books

 (Jess E. Owen)

-Summer King is a series that does several things very well, and foremost among these are its themes on regret and redemption.
+Summer King is a series that does several things very well, and foremost among these are its themes about regret and redemption.
 This is an extremely well-intentioned book series: the kind that wants to believe people can change, and that they can make the world a better place by doing so.
-It's not a series that's concerned with war so much as it is with peace, and the degree of respect that it gives to its characters (with some in particular standing out more than others, who I won't name here due to spoilers) is something to be admired.
+It's a series that's concerned with peace and conflict resolution, and the degree of respect to which it gives its characters (with some in particular standing out more than others, but I won't spoil that here) is something to be admired.
 In this regard, it reminds me of MCA Hogarth's writing.

-I believe this series improved with each book release, to the point where I can call book 4, By the Silver Wind, one of my favorite things I've ever read.
-The only criticism I have is that this book could have used a couple extra chapters to flesh out the ending better.
-Aside from that, By the Silver Wind had me invested every single page.
+I believe this series improves with each release, to the point where I can call book 4, By the Silver Wind, one of my absolute favorites books, period.
+The only criticism I have of it is that it could've used an extra chapter or two to flesh out the ending a bit more.
+Aside from that, By the Silver Wind had me invested every page.
 It hit me on an emotional level that's comparable to Golden Treasure, or the best parts of Serpentia, and that's some high praise coming from me.
 Great pacing, characters, worldbuilding: the whole nine yards.

-Summer King has many lovable characters, with the most obvious being the main one, Rashard (aka Shard).
+Summer King has many lovable characters, with the most obvious one being the main gryphon, Rashard (aka Shard).
 Alongside gryphons, this series includes several other animals such as wolves, eagles, lions, and even dragons.
-I do wish some of these other animals had been given more time to shine, especially a certain wolf we met during the first book, but I never felt like this was a major concern.
-Book 5, The Starward Light and Other Tales, is a collection of 3 short stories that does expand on some of the events following the main plot, and I found this to be a welcome addition.
-I would love to see more short stories like this in the future, if the author is interested.
+I do wish some of these other animals had been given more time to shine, especially a certain wolf we meet during the first book.
+But I never felt like this was a major issue.
+Book 5, The Starward Light and Other Tales, is a collection of 3 short stories that expands on some of the events following the main plot, and I found this to be a welcome addition to the series.
+I would love to see more short stories like this added in the future, if the author is interested.

-Overall, I give Summer King one of the highest recommendations I can give.
+Overall, I give Summer King the highest recommendation I can give.
 It's a fantasy series that's worth reading whether you care about gryphons or not.

 Length: 247 pages (Song of the Summer King), 398 pages (Skyfire), 384 pages (A Shard of Sun), 477 pages (By the Silver Wind), 188 pages (The Starward Light and Other Tales).